 You’re going to love how easy it really is to make homemade turkey stock!

-Yes, but keep in mind that fresh herbs are much more aromatic and will yield more pleasant smelling broth.
+Keep in mind that fresh herbs are much more aromatic and will yield more pleasant smelling broth.
 I also prefer to use fresh herbs in this recipe for the taste, as stock tends to taste a bit fresher when made with fresh herbs.
-However, if you can only get your hands on dried herbs, they’ll also get the job done.
+However, if you can only get your hands on dried herbs, they’ll also get the job done just use half the amount called for in the recipe because dried herbs have a more concentrated flavor.

 Now that you have homemade turkey stock, here’s how to use it!